Neutron scattering and muSR investigations of the spin liquid state with quenched disorder in LuCuGaO4: Introduction

 \section{Introduction}

-\lucu encompasses several topics of interest in condensed matter physics.
-It has the same crystal structure as the multiferroic LuFe$_2$O$_4$~\cite{ikeda_2005}: both contain triangular bilayers (Fig.~\ref{fig:LuCuGaO4topology}), a two-dimensional geometrically frustrated lattice which has so far not been widely studied.
-Theories of resonating valence bond (RVB) states and other spin liquid ground states~\cite{normand_2009} typically address low-dimensional frustrated magnets with $s=1/2$ and experimental realizations are sought-after for comparison.
-In \lucu the magnetic Cu$^{2+}$ ions have $s=1/2$, suggesting the possibility of quantum magnetic phenomena, but are strongly diluted by diamagnetic Ga$^{3+}$ giving a material with quenched disorder and charge frustration~\cite{anderson_1956,cava_1998}.
+\lucu~\cite{cava:1998} encompasses several topics of interest in condensed matter physics.
+It has the same crystal structure as the multiferroic LuFe$_2$O$_4$~\cite{ikeda:2005}: both contain triangular bilayers (Figure~\ref{fig:LuCuGaO4topology}), a two-dimensional geometrically frustrated lattice which has so far not been widely studied.
+Theories of resonating valence bond (RVB) states and other spin liquid ground states~\cite{normand:2009,Balents:2010p3111} typically address low-dimensional frustrated magnets with $S=1/2$ and experimental realizations are sought-after for comparison.
+In \lucu the magnetic Cu$^{2+}$ ions have $S=1/2$, suggesting the possibility of quantum magnetic phenomena, but are strongly diluted by diamagnetic Ga$^{3+}$ resulting in a material with quenched disorder and charge frustration~\cite{cava:1998,anderson:1956}.

 At a classical level, spins with antiferromagnetic couplings residing on lattices with triangular geometry are frustrated: all pairwise interactions cannot be minimized simultaneously.
-Many other systems map onto such models, for example the configurations of two cations on such a lattice are identical to those of antiferromagnetically coupled Ising spins on the same lattice~\cite{anderson_1956}, a situation which is known as charge frustration.
-In LuCuGaO$_4$ the Cu$^{2+}$ and Ga$^{3+}$ cations are distributed over a single site forming well separated triangular bilayers.
-A single bilayer contains two opposed triangular lattices (see Fig.~\ref{fig:LuCuGaO4topology}) and the shortest distance between cations is between opposite faces of the bilayer, forming a puckered honeycomb lattice.
-The combination of honeycomb and triangular geometries may be conveniently viewed as a $J_1-J_2$ model on the honeycomb lattice~\cite{fouet_2001,mattsson_1994}, which is a frustrating geometry for magnetic order (see Fig.~\ref{fig:LuCuGaO4topology}). \lucu is therefore expected to exhibit both charge and magnetic frustration.
+Other systems also map onto such models, for example the configurations of two cations on such a lattice are identical to those of antiferromagnetically coupled Ising spins on the same lattice~\cite{anderson:1956}, a type of charge frustration.
+In LuCuGaO$_4$ the Cu$^{2+}$ and Ga$^{3+}$ cations are distributed over a single crystallographic site, forming well separated triangular bilayers.
+A single bilayer contains two opposed triangular lattices (see Figure~\ref{fig:LuCuGaO4topology}), but the shortest distance between cations is between opposite faces of the bilayer, forming a puckered honeycomb lattice.
+The honeycomb and triangular geometries may be conveniently viewed as a $J_1-J_2$ model on the honeycomb lattice~\cite{fouet:2001,mattsson:1994}, which is also a frustrating geometry for magnetic order (see Figure~\ref{fig:LuCuGaO4topology}). \lucu is therefore expected to exhibit both charge and magnetic frustration.